yogensia/korean-lady-discord-bot/COMMANDS.md

 ### `!heavenorhell [subject]`

-Shows whether a user will go to heaven or hell, and the prediction accuracy.
-Subject can be omitted, if so the user what used the command will be used as subject.
+Shows whether a user or object will go to heaven or hell, and the prediction accuracy.
+Subject can be omitted, if so the user that sent the command will be used as subject.

-Usage: `!heavenorhell` `!heavenorhell Pineapple`
+Usage: `!heavenorhell` `!heavenorhell @GeraltOfRivia` `!heavenorhell Pineapple`

 ### `!help`

-Shows a link to command list in documentation.
+Shows a link to command documentation.

 Usage: `!help`

 ### `!hug <subject>`

-Hugs someone/something for a random amount of mississippis.
+Hugs someone or something for a random amount of mississippis.

 Usage: `!hug chat`